 How to Assess Your Career Values

-When considering a new job or career, your career values count as one of the most important factors guiding your choices when deciding on a potential company or position for employment.
+When considering a new job or career, your career values count as one of the most important factors that will guide your choices.
+These values will help when you decide on a potential company or position for employment.

 Your career values represent the beliefs you have about what is important in your work, and what makes it meaningful to you.

 People look for different things in their jobs.
 Some will look for prestige, while others seek a creative outlet, and still, others want flexible hours and independence.
 The list of desires can include earning a high income and meeting and interacting with people.
 Of course, the chance for advancement in the career field is also a primary driver of why people will choose any particular position.

 As you can see from this list, values vary greatly from person to person.
 What matters to one may mean little to another person.
 So, it is essential to understand the unique makeup of your value system.

 Once you figure out what you value, you'll have the answer to what motivates you to do your best job, and you can use this knowledge to guide your employment choices.

 Some career theorists believe that how well a job or career satisfies our values should be the most important consideration when evaluating options.

 These theorists posit that work which lines up with our values will be more meaningful, and we will be more likely to invest our energies to master the roles and achieve success.
 Most career experts recommend considering personality traits, interests and abilities in conjunction with values when making career choices.